The Laboratory of Cellular Biology of the Basal Ganglia

-Post-mortem studies in Parkinson’s disease
+Post-mortem studies in Parkinson’s disease and Autism

 GABA is a major inhibitory neurotransmitter in the mammalian brain.
 Another focus of the laboratory is to study the mechanisms involved in the regulation of GABA-mediated signaling by dopamine receptors in the normal brain and in models of Parkinson’s disease.

 Dr. Soghomonian’s laboratory uses a number of behavioral, pharmacological, anatomical and molecular approaches to the study of Parkinson’s disease and motor disorders in Parkinson’s disease.
 The major approaches and techniques used in the laboratory are behavioral assessments of motor activity, in situ hybridization histochemistry, immunohistochemistry, light and fluorescent microscopy, quantitative image analysis, western blotting and RT-PCR.

 Dr. Soghomonian is the director of the laboratory.
 His research is focused on the functional and cellular organization of the basal ganglia and associated motor disorders

 Kunzhong Zang is a post-doctoral fellow who investigates the mechanisms involved in l-DOPA-induced dyskinesia.